Neural Adaptive SCEne Tracing: Experiments

-\figref{fig:extreme_llff_view} shows an extrapolated viewpoint that is far away from the camera positions of the training dataset.
+\paragraph{Real Scene Dataset} \figref{fig:extreme_llff_view} shows an extrapolated viewpoint for a light field dataset, which confirms the findings on the synthetic data.
 NeRF~\cite{mildenhall2020nerf} and KiloNeRF~\cite{Reiser2021ICCV} exhibit reduced color accuracy in flower's androecium (see row 2), while our method can faithfully recover color in fine area due to a better jointly trained geometry and color representation.
-Morover, NeRF~\cite{mildenhall2020nerf} and KiloNeRF~\cite{Reiser2021ICCV} tend to lose shape details in the flower and leaves under strong view point changes, while \nascent preserve those fine structure.
+Moreover, NeRF~\cite{mildenhall2020nerf} and KiloNeRF~\cite{Reiser2021ICCV} tend to lose shape details in the flower and leaves under strong view point changes.
+MipNeRF produces sharper results but again also has boundary artifacts at depth discontinuities, indicating an inaccurate density field.
+On the other hand the octree structure of \nascent manages to learn a very detailed density field that preserves fine structures over extreme viewpoint changes.